Stewmath/WL3-Editor/readme.txt

     All the files in the "ref" folder are processed by this program for various reasons.
-You can add lines to these files if you have some idea what you're doing - most usefully, you can modify "tileEffects.txt" to add any tile effects I may have missed.
-Formatting is important though: make sure that any 2 values on the same line are separated by an equals sign or a tab; and comments must begin the line with a semicolon.
+You can add lines to these files if you have some idea what you're doing - for instance, you can modify "tileEffects.txt" to add any tile effects I may have missed.
+Formatting is important though: make sure that any 2 values on the same line are separated by an equals sign; and comments must begin the line with a semicolon.

+    In particular, you can modify miscGfx.txt in order to add a graphic to the editor's drop-down menu for miscellaneous graphics.

 CONTACT ME